Big Spring, Texas

 Big Spring is a city in and the county seat of Howard County, Texas, United States, at the crossroads of U.S. Highway 87 and Interstate 20.
-With a population of 27,282 as of the 2010 census, it is the largest city between Midland to the west, Abilene to the east, Lubbock to the north, and San Angelo to the south.
+Its population was 26,144 at the 2020 census.
 Big Spring was established as the county seat of Howard County in 1882; it is the largest community in the county.

 The city took its name from the single, large spring that issued into a small gorge between the base of Scenic Mountain and a neighboring hill in the southwestern part of the city limits.
 Although the name is sometimes still mistakenly pluralized, it is officially singular.
 "To the native or established residents who may wince at the plural in Big Spring, it should be explained that until about 1916, when for some unexplained reason the name dropped the final 's', the official name of the town was indeed Big Springs."

 History

 The area had long been a popular watering hole for Native American residents and nomads, including members of the more recently established Jumano, Apache, and Comanche tribes.
 The first European to view the site was probably a member of a Spanish expedition exploring the Great Plains from New Mexico.
-During the 1840s and 1850s Big Spring was often where Comanches assembled and organized themselves before departing on large-scale raids into northern Mexico during the Comanche-Mexico Wars.
+During the 1840s and 1850s, Big Spring was often where Comanches assembled and organized themselves before departing on large-scale raids into northern Mexico during the Comanche-Mexico Wars.

 Captain Randolph B. Marcy's expedition in 1849 was the first United States expedition to explore and map the area.
 Marcy marked the spring as a campsite on the Overland Trail to California.
-The site began to collect inhabitants, and by the late 1870s a settlement had sprung up to support buffalo hunters who frequented the area.
+The site began to collect inhabitants, and by the late 1870s, a settlement had sprung up to support buffalo hunters who frequented the area.
 The original settlement consisted largely of hide huts and saloons.
 Ranching quickly became a major industry in the area; early ranchers included F.G.
 Oxsheer, C.C.
 Slaughter, and B.F.
 Wolcott.

-One notable early rancher was Briton Joseph Heneage Finch, the Seventh Earl of Aylesford.
-Finch purchased 37000 acre of ranchland in the area in 1883, and is credited with building Big Spring's first permanent structure, a butcher's shop.
+One notable early rancher was Briton Joseph Heneage Finch, the seventh Earl of Aylesford.
+Finch purchased 37000 acre of ranchland in the area in 1883, and is credited with building Big Spring's first permanent structure, a butcher shop.

 The completion of the Texas and Pacific Railroad led to the founding in the early 1880s of Abilene, Colorado City, and Big Spring, three railroading and ranching cities where saloons and gambling dens flourished.